yolpsoftware/debug-firebase-memory/README.md

 * Press "Load Pages" again.
 This time the documents are loaded from AsyncStorage
 * Note the much lower memory consumption

+If you get "Quota exceeded" errors, just try again, or play around with the number of documents to be loaded (line 19 `App.js`).

 Conclusion: to load 100 MB of documents from Firestore, the Firebase client needs more than 2 GB of memory.
 This memory is not released, it cannot be garbage collected after the data load has finished.